lerb/dashboard/README.md

 This is a clone of dashboard by phntxx.
-My intention is to personalize this dashboard and make it work to my liking, and also do some swedish localization.
+My intention is to personalize this dashboard and make it work to my liking, while learning the ropes of GitHub.
+I'm new to GitHub as this is my first project so I hope I'm doing things right.
 You can find the original by phntxx here: https://github.com/phntxx/dashboard

 # Dashboard